When planning permission is needed

 If you do need planning permission we also offer a pre-application advice service so that you can discuss your proposal with a planning officer before submitting a planning application.
 This is a chargeable service depending on the nature of the proposal.

 Newbuild homes will always require planning permission.
 Chapter 17 of our Core Strategy sets out the Development Strategy for Harborough and the settlement hierarchy used to help guide decisions about where new development may be acceptable.

-If you are planning to build an extension or carry out work to your home or garden there are some cases where you may not need to apply for planning permission, providing the works meet certain limits and conditions.
-The Planning Portal provides answers to some frequently asked questions and offers guides covering a wide range of common projects such as:
+If you are planning to build an extension or carry out work to your home or garden there are some cases where you may not need to apply for planning permission, providing the works meet certain limits and conditions, this is known as Permitted Development.
+The Planning Portal provides answers to some frequently asked questions and offers guides covering a wide range of common projects which may not require Planning Permission, such as: